007revad/Synology_HDD_db/2025_plus_models.md

 On 2025 series or later Plus models:
 - You can migrate a storage pool on unverifed 3rd party HDDs from another Synology.
 - You can setup the NAS with a Synology HDD or with a 3rd party SSD.
+- **Offically** you cannot install DSM with only unverified 3rd party HDDs.
+Unoffically we can...
-- But you **offically** cannot setup the NAS with only unverified 3rd party HDDs.
+- **Offically** you cannot create a storage pool with only unverified 3rd party HDDs.
 Unoffically we can...

 ### Setting up a new 2025 or later plus model with only unverified HDDs